SeqWare/seqware/seqware-distribution/docs/site/content/docs/21-study-reporter.md

 Secondly, the SymLinker produces a CSV file with the same data as in the directory structure, but in a more easily parseable format.
 This CSV file can be used for the same purposes as the directory structure since it contains similar information, but in a more human-readable way with column headers.
 The file also has more information about attributes applied to lanes and samples, the processing algorithm, and the date of processing.

 The SymLinker can be used in scripts or on its own.

+<p class="warning"><strong>Note:</strong> The SymLinkFileReporter was originally intended to produce symbolic filesystem links for file paths in the MetaDB.
+This clearly will not work if your file paths in the MetaDB are actual URLs to HTTP or S3-based files.
+Over time the SymLinkFileReporter was expanded to include CSV summary reports, too, and this is useful regardless of the location of the output files.</p>

 ## Requirements
 In order to run the SymLink plugin, you must have the following available to you: